niranjankala/niranjankala.github.io/_posts/2024-04-25-dive-deep-unveiling-devexpress-splash-screen-in-your-winforms-app.md

 **Conclusion:**

 In this tutorial, we've learned how to implement a splash screen in a Winforms application using DevExpress.
 By following these steps, you can enhance the user experience of your application by providing visual feedback during the loading process.
-Feel free to customize the splash screen further to match the branding and style of your application, and experiment with different animations and effects to create a memorable first impression for your users.
+You can customize the splash screen further to match the branding and style of your application and experiment with different animations and effects to create a memorable first impression for your users.

 **References**
 [Splash Screen](https://docs.devexpress.com/WindowsForms/10823/controls-and-libraries/forms-and-user-controls/splash-screen-manager/splash-screen)